CHAST — Chatham Island Standard Time

 How to Convert CHAST to Other Time Zones

-4. Export or share the selected time range: After selecting the range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is practical when sending a confirmed cross-time-zone slot to a remote team, a travel coordinator, or a client so each person sees the event in their own local time without manually converting the unusual UTC+12:45 offset.
+4. Export or share the result: Once a time range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This makes it easy to send a confirmed meeting window to clients, travel contacts, or distributed teams so everyone receives the same time block in their own local context.

 About Chatham Island Standard Time (CHAST)